Grateful dead (folklore): In folk and fairy tales

 Folklorist Ralph Steele Boggs (de) stated that the story is widespread in Europe, Asia, Africa and America.

-The Grateful Dead motif also appears in various fairy tales as a type of Donor, such as the Italian Fair Brow, French Princess Marcassa and the Dreadaine Bird (a variant of The Golden Bird); the Swedish The Bird 'Grip'; H. C. Andersen's The Traveling Companion (Reisekamaraten), Danish folktale Den hvide Mand og Kongesønnen ("The white man and the king's son") or Norwegian The Companion.
+The Grateful Dead motif also appears in various fairy tales as a type of donor, such as the Italian Fair Brow, French Princess Marcassa and the Dreadaine Bird (a variant of The Golden Bird); the Swedish The Bird 'Grip'; H. C. Andersen's The Traveling Companion (Reisekamaraten), Danish folktale Den hvide Mand og Kongesønnen ("The white man and the king's son") or Norwegian The Companion.

 The English tale of Jack the Giant Killer contains the subtype AT 507, "The Monster's Bride".

 Scholar George Stephens, in his edition of Medieval romance Amadace, listed other occurrences of the grateful dead in tales from Europe and Asia, as introduction to the book.

-In Irish fairy tale from Donegal, The Snow, the Crow, and the Blood, a grateful dead, in the form of a short red man, helps a prince against three giants and exorcizes the devil's thrall on a princess.
+In an Irish fairy tale from County Donegal, The Snow, the Crow, and the Blood, a grateful dead, in the form of a short red man, helps a prince against three giants and exorcizes the devil's thrall on a princess.